abhisheks008/DL-Simplified/CONTRIBUTING.md

 ## 💻Before Contributing

-Welcome to [Deep Learning Simplified](https://github.com/abhisheks008/DL-Simplified).
+Welcome to [Deep Learning Simplified](https://github.com/abhisheks008/DL-Simplified). - an open-source repository, containing beginner to advance level deep learning projects for the contributors, who are willing to start their journey in Deep Learning.
+Devfolio URL, https://devfolio.co/projects/deep-learning-simplified-f013.
 Before sending your pull requests, make sure that you **read the whole guidelines**.
 If you have any doubt on the contributing guide, please feel free to reach out.

 ## 🙌Contribution